 1. What is Camel

 - A camel is an even-toed ungulate mammal that is found in arid locations.
-It is large in size with a long neck, long legs and one or two humps on its back.
-It has cushioned feet allowing it to travel fast in deserts and natural adaptations that enables it to survive for long period without food and water.
+It is large with a long neck, long legs, and one or two humps on its back.
+It has cushioned feet allowing it to travel fast in deserts and natural adaptations that enable it to survive for long period without food and water.